WCPSSGH/WCPSSGH/README.md

-- 👋 Hello! 👋 Hello, and welcome to the WCPSS GitHub account, proudly managed by students.
+- 👋 Hello, and welcome to the WCPSS GitHub account, proudly managed by students.

 <!---
 WCPSSGH/WCPSSGH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.